Optimizing Linux Memory Management for Low-latency / High-throughput Databases

 With the THP feature, the system transparently allocates 2MB 'huge pages' for anonymous (non file-backed) memory.
 This increases the hit-rate on the TLB and reduces the size of the page tables in the system.
 RedHat says THP can result in a performance boost of up to 10% for certain work loads.

-Additionally, since this feature is meant to work transparently, it
+Additionally, since this feature is meant to work

-as thp_split in
+regular pages (counted as thp_split in

-into huge pages (counted as thp_collapse).
+compact regular pages into huge pages (counted as thp_collapse).

 We have seen thp_split activity correlate with a high rate of direct page scans even when there is no memory pressure on a zone.
 In particular, we have seen Linux split the huge pages of our 5GB Java heap in order move them from one NUMA zone to another.
 This can be seen in the graph below: approximately 5GB worth of huge pages from both NUMA zones are split, and some of them are moved from Node 1 to Node 0.
 This activity correlated with a very high rate of direct page scans.